+However, a patch management software can mitigate this CVE.
 Microsoft Windows Print Spooler is a software that runs by default on Windows Domain Controllers.
 The spooler service is responsible for managing all printing jobs on our computer.
-It is intended to temporarily stores print jobs in the computer’s memory until the printer is ready to print.
-We won’t print or see the printers if the print spooler service is turned off.
+Intended to temporarily stores print jobs in the computer’s memory until the printer is ready to print.
+We won’t print or see the printers if the print spooler service turns off.

 Vulnerability Details (CVE-2021-34527)